Projects (selection)

 (PI)

 MUL.APIN is the earliest known compendium of astronomy.
-It is written in Akkadian language on clay tablets, dates probably around 1000 BCE (with earlier dates of its components) and contains a “catalogue of asterisms” with which we can reconstruct the Babylonian constellations.
+It is written in Akkadian language on clay tablets, dates probably around 1000 BCE (with earlier dates of its components).
+It contains a “catalogue of asterisms” with which we can reconstruct the Babylonian constellations.

 However, these constellations have never been canonical – so, some identifications are rather uncertain or ambiguous (change of time).